abtsousa/SimpleREST/README.md

 ## Test

-Test the API by sending a GET request to the IP address of the live server (e.g. cURL):
+In a separate terminal window test the API by sending a GET request to the IP address of the live server (e.g. cURL):

 ```bash
 curl -i http://127.0.0.1:8000/suggest_app